The Big Clock (film): Production

-Paramount bought the rights to the novel before publication.
-(Fearing's earlier novel The Hospital (1939) had been a best seller.)
-The purchase price was a reported $45,000.
+Paramount bought the rights to the novel The Big Clock by Kenneth Fearing before publication for a reported $45,000.
+Fearing's 1939 novel The Hospital had been a best seller.
 Jonathan Latimer was assigned to write the script and Ray Milland to star.
-Leslie Fenton was announced as director but he was held up on Saigon so John Farrow took over.
-Filming began February 17, 1947.
-Charles Laughton was cast as the villain.
+Leslie Fenton was announced as director, but he was held up on Saigon so John Farrow took over.
+Charles Laughton was cast as the villain Earl Janoth.
 This was Maureen O'Sullivan's first film in five years, since Tarzan's New York Adventure, after which she had concentrated on raising her family.
 She did it as a favor for her husband, director John Farrow.